PEAK-Legacy/Importing/README.txt

 the callback will be invoked only as soon as the third-party module is *used* (i.e. any of its attributes are accessed), and not a moment before.

-whenImported(moduleName, callback)
+@whenImported(moduleName)
-    Call ``callback(module)`` when module named `moduleName` is first used
+    Call ``func(module)`` when module named `moduleName` is first used

-    `callback` must accept one argument: the module object named by `moduleName`.  `moduleName` must be a fully qualified (i.e. absolute) module name.
-The callback **must not allow any unhandled exceptions to escape**, or it may prevent other registered callbacks from running.
+    `moduleName` must be a fully qualified (i.e. absolute) module name.

-    If the named module has already been loaded, ``callback(module)`` is called immediately, and the module object is returned from this function.
+    If the named module has already been loaded, the decorated function is called immediately.
+If the named module is not yet loaded, the decorated function is registered as a callback that will be invoked when the named module is actually used.

-    If the module has not been imported, or has only been imported lazily, then the callback is invoked when the module is first *used*, and a lazy import of the module is returned from this function.
+    In either case, the decorated function will be passed one argument: the module object named by `moduleName`.
+It **must not allow any unhandled exceptions to escape**, or it may prevent other registered callbacks from running.

-    If the module was imported lazily and used before calling this function, the hook is called immediately, and the loaded module is returned from this function.
+    Using this function implies a possible lazy import of the specified module, and lazy importing means that any ``ImportError`` will be deferred until the module is actually used.

-    Note that using this function implies a possible lazy import of the specified module, and lazy importing means that any 'ImportError' will be deferred until the module is used.
+    (Note: in older versions of the Importing toolkit, this function actually took a second argument: the callback to be registered or called.
+If you use it in this fashion, the return value is not the decorated function, but is instead the module object or lazy module object named by `moduleName`.)

 Deprecated Features